n1t3sh00/Assignment/README.md

 Create your project

-##1 Install the requirement.txt on your computer using pip
+## Install the requirement.txt on your computer using pip
 pip install -r requirements.txt

-##2.
-After install all the requirement.txt extract the project and open the project, type this on your terminal
+## After install all the requirement.txt extract the project and open the project, type this on your terminal
 python manage.py makemigrations
 python manage.py migrate

-##3.
-Run the server using
+## Run the server using
 python manage.py runserver

-###type 127.0.0.1:8000
+type 127.0.0.1:8000